 Sentencing is also a very important phase in any murder case.
 Because of the lengthy sentences that can be imposed, following a conviction or guilty plea the presentation of mitigating evidence is essential to limiting the sentence.

 If you or a loved one has been arrested for murder, you should consult immediately with an experienced Orange County murder defense attorney.
 Speaking to the police or district attorney without first speaking to a defense attorney is rarely in your best interests.
-The Law Offices of Vincent J. LaBarbera have over 33 years of experience handling murder cases and other cases involving the death of a victim.
+The Law Offices of Vincent J. LaBarbera have almost 40 years of experience handling murder cases and other cases involving the death of a victim.
 We understand the life-shattering effect of these charges and the need for a committed, aggressive defense attorney.
 Please call our office today at (949) 863-1663 for a confidential consultation.